aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 ---
 icon: aky-zilla-plus
-description: Setup a public to your Redpanda private cluster from anywhere on the internet.
+description: Setup an IoT Ingest and Control MQTT Broker that lets clients publish messages and subscribe to topics that are proxied to Kafka topics in your Redpanda cluster.
 tags:
   - Zilla Plus
 ---